CutieCity/guide/docs/self-hosting/development-setup.md

     PSQL_DIST=$(cat /etc/os-release | grep UBUNTU_CODENAME | cut -d = -f 2) && echo $PSQL_DIST
     ```

-    This should correct the value of `PSQL_DIST` and set you up to proceed with
+    This should correct the value of `PSQL_DIST` and unblock the next step.
-    the next steps.
+    :chick_thumbs_up:

 With `PSQL_DIST` configured properly for your system, you can run this next
 command as-is to add the appropriate repository for `postgresql` to your `apt`